idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 Note John identifies Christ with life and light:

 <blockquote><span class="bbq">/John 1:1 In the beginning was the Word, and the Word was with God, and the Word was God.
 2 The same was in the beginning with God.
 3 All things were made through him.
 Without him, nothing was made that has been made.
-4 In him was life, and the life was the light of men.
-5 The light shines in the darkness, and the darkness hasn’t overcome† it.<br><br>
+4 <b>In him was life, and the life was the light of men</b>.
+5 The <b>light</b> shines in the darkness, and the darkness hasn’t overcome† it.<br><br>

 6 There came a man sent from God, whose name was John.
-7 The same came as a witness, that he might testify about the light, that all might believe through him.
-8 He was not the light, but was sent that he might testify about the light.
-9 The true light that enlightens everyone was coming into the world.<br><br>
+7 The same came as a witness, that he might testify about the <b>light</b>, that all might believe through him.
+8 He was not the <b>light</b>, but was sent that he might testify about the <b>light</b>.
+9 The <b>true light</b> that <b>enlightens</b> everyone was coming into the world.<br><br>

-10 He was in the world, and the world was made through him, and the world didn’t recognize him.<br><br>
+10 <b>He</b> was in the world, and the world was made through him, and the world didn’t recognize him.<br><br>

 ...<br><br>

 14 The Word became flesh and lived among us.
-We saw his glory, such glory as of the only born‡ Son of the Father, full of grace and truth./</span></blockquote>
+We <b>saw</b> his <b>glory</b>, such glory as of the only born‡ Son of the Father, full of grace and truth./</span></blockquote>

-The NT also identifies Jesus / the Son / the Word/Logos/Memra as God's Wisdom, and Daniel's mention of "the wise" may imply the indwelling Spirit passing on Christ's Wisdom to believers.
+The NT also identifies Jesus / the Son / the Word/Logos/Memra as God's Wisdom, and Daniel's mention of "the wise" may imply the indwelling Spirit passing on Christ's wisdom to believers.

 A key complication about the biblical-era view, at least in the perception of humans at the time, was that **honor was a limited resource (limited good)**.